-Since these transactions occurred on January 19, 2011, the financial condition and results of operations for the entities acquired by us in connection with the Offering and related Formation Transactions are not included in certain historical financial statements.
-More specifically, our financial condition as of December 31, 2010 and 2009 reflect the financial condition and results of operations for our Predecessor.
-Our financial condition as of December 31, 2011 and results of operations for the year ended December 31, 2011 reflect the financial condition and results of operation for our Predecessor together with the entities we acquired at the time of the Offering, namely, the Waikiki Beach Walk entities and the Solana Beach Centre entities, as well as First & Main, Lloyd District Portfolio and Solana Beach-Highway 101, each acquired subsequent to the Offering.
+Since these transactions occurred on January 19, 2011, the results of operations for the entities acquired by us in connection with the Offering and related Formation Transactions are not included in certain historical financial statements.
+More specifically, our financial condition as of December 31, 2011 and results of operations for the year ended December 31, 2011 reflect the financial condition and results of operation for our Predecessor together with the entities we acquired at the time of the Offering, namely, the Waikiki Beach Walk entities and the Solana Beach Centre entities, as well as First & Main, Lloyd District Portfolio and Solana Beach-Highway 101, each acquired subsequent to the Offering.
 We have included the results of operations for the acquired entities in our consolidated statements of operations from the date of acquisition.
-Additionally, in August 2011, we sold Valencia Corporate Center, and we have reclassified our financial statements for all periods prior to the sale to reflect Valencia Corporate Center as discontinued operations.
+Our financial condition as of December 31, 2012 and results of operations for the year ended December 31, 2012 include the results of operations for One Beach Street, City Center Bellevue and Geary Marketplace acquired in 2012.
+We have included the results of operations for the acquired entities in our consolidated statements of operations from the date of acquisited statements of operations.
+Additionally, in August 2011, we sold Valencia Corporate Center, and in December 2012, we sold 160 King Street, and have reclassified our financial statements for all periods prior to the sales to reflect Valencia Corporate Center and 160 King Street as discontinued operations.